 Whether the mold is visible or if you suspect there’s mold growth behind the vent grill, you shouldn’t ignore it.
 Let us discuss elaborately to understand if the job at hand can be fixed through the DIY route or if you need to hire a professional to clean your air conditioner unit.

-In some cases, you might have to buy a new air conditioner unit if the mold infestation has penetrated deep into different vital parts of the air conditioner unit and damaged it irreversibly.
+In some cases, you might have to buy a new air conditioner unit if the mold infestation has penetrated deep into the vital parts of the air conditioner and the damage is irreversible.

 Can Mold Growth in Air Conditioner Units Be Dangerous?